Accommodations

 • No gas-powered vehicles, motorcycles, quads, atv, etc

-• Bring your own bedding toilet paper, towels and natural soaps
+• Bring your own bedding, toilet paper, towels and natural cleaning products

 Eating Standards

-• Ahimsa preparation. no meat, fish, eggs, commercial dairy, mushroom, garlic, onions or junk food
+• No meat, fish, eggs, commercial dairy, mushroom, garlic, onions or junk food.

-• Donations of fresh organic produce, ghee, gur is appreciated.
-Please no processed food, no junk food.
+• Please no processed food, no junk food.

 • Honoring of prasad without Prajalpa (idle speech about mundane news, politics and events)